blackhillsinfosec/Breakdown_GPO/README.md

 ```

 ## Version Notes

+### 3.0.2
+#### Introduce Handles Class
+Class to maintain file handles.
+Makes the code easier to read (kind of).
+Provides a count of each type of GPO detected.
+Cause why not?

 ### 3.0.1
 #### Introduce Indices Class
 The Indices class packages all the attribute lists into a single object.